 - Hike the Schladminger Tauern Höhenweg.

 - Hike from Ursprungalm to Giglachseen (Giglach Lakes) in Schladminger Tauern.
-We’ve described this hike in Best Day Hikes in Austria.

 - “Through the Tor” hike in the Dachstein Mountains starting at Neustattalm.